 Signs And Symptoms

-Write down your symptoms and signs, when they occurred and how long they lasted.
-The diary may help you identify triggers, which should then be avoided.
-For people with pressure urticaria, wearing loose clothing made of smooth fabrics may help avoid irritation.
+If you have yet to find the exact cause of your hives, one suggestion is to track your symptoms.
+Write down your symptoms and signs, when they occurred, and how long they lasted.
+This may help you identify triggers, which should then be avoided.

-- Antihistamines are the standard treatment for hives.
+● Antihistamines are the standard treatment for hives.
 They reduce itching and swelling.
 Low-sedating or non-sedating antihistamines are preferred because they have minimal side effects.
 A physician may use a combination of 2 or 3 antihistamines.
-Lortadine (Claritin), cetirizine (Zyrtec) or diphenhydramine (Benedryl, others) are over the counter, and may relieve itching.
+Lortadine (Claritin), cetirizine (Zyrtec) or diphenhydramine (Benadryl, others) are over the counter, and may relieve itching.

-Cool, wet compresses may soothe the skin and prevent scratching.
+● Cool, wet compresses may soothe the skin and prevent scratching.
 A comfortably cool bath may relieve itching.
 Add baking soda, uncooked oatmeal or colloidal oatmeal (finely ground, for the bathtub).
-Hives – Causes, Symptoms, Treatments And Prevention

 I had hives once last summer.
 Will I get it this summer?
 If you know what caused the hives before, you can avoid whatever caused it.
 You may get hives in reaction to something else, however.